Our blogs are regularly updated to ensure information is current and accurate.

 €60,000 + | 35% |

 If you're not trading as an individual and have incorporated a company under which you perform all your cryptocurrency trading activities then the company will be taxed on 12.5% of the profits.
-You can read more on corporate tax here.
+You can read more on our comprehensive corporate tax guide.

 The law is more clear on the taxation of foreign exchange.
 Any profit resulting from exchange rate differences due to currency fluctuations is tax-neutral in Cyprus.
 This means that gains or losses from changes in exchange rates are not subject to income tax.